TemariVirus/zig-bigfloat/README.md

 This allows for extremely large and small numbers to be represented with a fixed number of bits, without excessive precision by selecting a suitable floating point type.

 zig-bigfloat is primarily optimized for speed over precision.
+Benchmark results are in [src/bench.zig](src/bench.zig).

 ## Usage